 - Prevailing earnings level in the community.

 If you are contemplating a divorce or are involved in a paternity case it is important that you have sound legal advice concerning proper calculation of child support.
-Please contact divorce and family law attorney Jessica Mishali for a free initial consultation.
+Please contact divorce and family law attorney Jessica Mishali for an initial consultation.